What engineering leaders need to know about self-learning models

 Monolith’s data import modules allow teams to gain insights into their work that no other data modeling solution is able to deliver.

-No-code AI for data engineering: Built by engineers, for engineers
+No-code AI for data engineering.
+Built by engineers, for engineers.

 The benefits of creating a digital replica of a product using real-time data, and applying self-learning models to it are significant.